Food Living

 Home made dog treats: Cheesy Dog Bone Biscuits

-You can add bacon bits to this recipe or sprinkle with parmesan for extra cheesiness.
 If you want to see more dog treat bakes or just more cute photos you can check out my @growngals instagram account.

 Avril x